endojs/endo/packages/ses/README.md

 The `'min'` enablements setting serves two purposes: it enables a pleasant debugging experience in VSCode, and it helps ensure that new code does not depend on anything more than these being enables, which is good practice.
+All code from Agoric will be compatible with both settings.

 :warning: Compatibility notice: Currently if the `overrideTaming` option is omitted, it defaults to `moderate`, ensuring compatibility with the code